IgorWounds/IgorWounds/README.md

 ### A Data Scientist, Psychologist, and Entrepreneur with a passion for problem-solving.
 <br />

-- 🔭 I use my free time to build products that enhance quality of life
+- 🔭 I use my free time to build products that enhance the quality of life
-- 🌟 Working over 5 years in the FINTECH industry
 - 🌱 I’m currently learning Go
 - 📜 You can read my Algotrading101 blog posts [here](https://algotrading101.com/learn/)
 - 📫 [Contact me](mailto:igorradovanovic20@gmail.com)